Theoretical guarantees on the best-of-n alignment policy: Relations Between the KL Divergence and the Analytical Formula

+We also remark that we can extend this PMF to $\pi^{(\tau)}$ for real $\tau \geq 1$.
+While it may not be immediately clear how to sample from this extension, it is used for best-of-$n$ distillation~\citep{gui2024bonbon, amini2024variational, sessa2024bond} and we also use it to give bounds in \cref{sec:tradeoffs}.

-\section{Relations between the KL divergence and the analytical formula}
+\section{Relations Between the KL Divergence and the Analytical Formula}

 Our first result shows that the analytical formula is an upper bound on the (context-dependent) KL divergence.
-The proofs for this result and several subsequent results are relegated to Appendix~\ref{app:proofs}. \begin{theorem} For any $n \in \mathbb{N}$ and any $\bm{x},$
+The proofs for this result and several subsequent results are relegated to Appendix~\ref{app:proofs}. \begin{theorem} For any $n \in \mathbb{N}$, and any $\bm{x},$ let $\KLn$ be defined in \eqref{eq:KL-formula}.
+Then,

 \end{theorem}